 This approach is called ‘term frequency – inverse document frequency’ or TF-IDF.
 Term frequency looks at the frequency of a word in a given document while the inverse document frequency looks at how rare the word is across all documents.

 The TF-IDF approach acts to downplay frequently occurring words and highlight more unique words that have useful information, such as “cat” or “mat”.
 This can lead to better results.

 Word embedding approaches use powerful machine learning and deep learning to perform the mapping.
-It is an evolving area which has produced some excellent results.
-Key algorithms in use today include Word2Vec, GloVe and FastText.
+It is an evolving area that has produced some excellent results.
+Key algorithms in use today include Word2Vec, GloVe, and FastText.

 Step 3: Analysis and modeling

 The final step in the NLP process is to perform calculations on the vectors generated through steps 1 and 2, to produce the desired outcomes.
 Here, machine learning and deep learning methods are used.
 Many of the same machine learning techniques from non-NLP domains, such as image recognition or fraud detection, may be used in this analysis.

 Consider sentiment analysis.
 This can be done using either supervised or unsupervised machine learning.
 Supervised machine learning requires pre-labeled data while unsupervised machine learning uses pre-prepared databases of curated words (lexicons) to help with classifying sentiment.

 Using machine learning, input text vectors are classified using a probabilistic approach.
 This is done through either a trained model (supervised machine learning) or by comparison with a suitable lexicon (unsupervised machine learning).

 The outcomes are sentiment classifications based on the probabilities generated through the machine learning process.

 NLP is developing rapidly and is having an increasing impact on society.
 From language translation to speech recognition, and from chatbots to identifying sentiment, NLP is providing valuable insights and making our lives more productive.